orbitalchicken/Roadmap/Triaged.md

 	mate: You cant set display brightness on battery power mode, just on AC
 	mate: The white on black background menu is not good for anyone with other than 20/20.
-	mintlocale: mintlocale: Apply System-Wide Language – It is always displayed as ‘English, United States’, even if you change it in the list (try with Arabic - UAE)
+	mintlocale: mintlocale: Apply System-Wide Language – It is always displayed as ‘English, United States’, even if you change it in the list (try with Arabic - UAE) is DNS lost after suspending?
+	the data at /media/user/ doesn’t get deleted automatically when you eject the CD

 Upstream
 --------